-With there being so many things to do in the city, we suggest you knocking off some of the best attractions first.
+With there being so many things to do in the city, we suggest you knock off some of the best attractions first.
 This way, if you run out of time, you made sure not to miss the most important places.

-- View Taipei 101 – Many say to pay and go to the top, but with the weather being so unpredictable we suggest getting a free view of the tower from the ground level outside of Longtable restaurant
+- View Taipei 101 – Many say to pay and go to the top.
+But with the weather being so unpredictable we suggest getting a free view of the tower from the ground level outside of Longtable restaurant

 - CKS Memorial Hall – Changing of the guards

 - End every night eating incredible street food at all the Taipei Markets